AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 ## Adobe Experience Platform Edge Network

-### Does AEP Edge Network extension support offline tracking?
+### Does the Edge Network extension support offline tracking?

 Yes, offline tracking is supported by default when sending XDM Experience events since these events have a required timestamp, and there is no separate setting for this as it used to be in the Adobe Analytics extension.
 The events are backed up in the persistence layer and then sent to the Edge Network in current session if possible, or queued until the next session when a network connection is available.